syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-install.md

     ![Installation Summary](images/Step-by-Step-Installation_img11.png)

-	* To open the Syncfusion Control Panel, click **Launch Control Panel**.
+	* To open the Syncfusion&reg; Control Panel, click **Launch Control Panel**.

-12. After installation, there will be two Syncfusion control panel entries, as shown below.
-The Essential Studio entry will manage all Syncfusion products installed in the same version, while the Product entry will only uninstall the specific product setup.
+12. After installation, there will be two Syncfusion&reg; control panel entries, as shown below.
+The Essential Studio entry will manage all Syncfusion&reg; products installed in the same version, while the Product entry will only uninstall the specific product setup.

     ![Control Panel](images/Step-by-Step-Installation_img19.png)